 What started in 2012 as an Ann Arbor event that was centered at the Michigan Theater has now spread across the area, with the Detroit Film Theatre and other venues making significant contributions.

 Other large film events in this area including the long-running Ann Arbor Film Festival, and the Freep Film Festival, which debuted this year.
 Multi-movie events at the Michigan and the DFT also have focused on ethnicities and nationalities, including the Lenore Marwil Jewish Film Festival and the Italian Film Festival USA.

-The conditions are also perfect for another film festival that would take advantage of the many resources and talents in this area for silent film presentations.
+The conditions are also perfect for another film festival that would take advantage of many resources and talents in this area—a silent film festival.